featurist/hyperdom/readme.md

 #### Promises

 If the event handler returns a [Promise](https://promisesaplus.com/), then the view is re-rendered after the promise is fulfilled or rejected.

-#### Animations

-If the event handler returns a function, then that function will be called with a `render` function that can be called to re-render the page when the model has been updated.

 ## Raw HTML